Back to features

 Review and share

 Review the extracted items, make any edits, and export the list as PDF or TXT.
-Share directly with your team through email, Slack, or your project management tool via the iOS share sheet.
-Each action item is linked to its source timestamp, so if there is any ambiguity about what was agreed, you or your team can tap through to hear the original conversation in context rather than debating what the notes meant.
+Share with your team through email, Slack, or your project management tool via the iOS share sheet.
+Each action item links back to its source timestamp, so if there's any ambiguity about what was agreed, you or your team can tap through to hear the original conversation in context instead of debating what the notes meant.

 What you get